What To Do If A Snake Bites Your Dog

 How to Prevent Snake Bites on Your Dog

 There are several simple things you can do to help prevent a snake bite to your dog.
 Most important, stay on open paths while hiking.
 Be sure to keep your dog on leash and away from high grass, rocky outcrops, or holes where snakes might like to rest.
 If you see a snake, remember they can strike only a distance of half their body length; give the snake time to go away, as they are not looking to interact with you or your dog.
 Keep your pup from exploring any dead snake you might come across, too, as they can still envenomate.
+There are also snake avoidance training classes in some areas which start as low as $65, far less than the $3,000 or more you might spend at the vet treating the bite.

 If you end up seeing a snake the next time you and your dog are enjoying the outdoors, Hindmarsh advises that you “leave the snake alone, back away, and leave the area.”
 Thankfully, most snakes will try to avoid you and your pets and typically only bite as a last resort.
 But if your dog does happen to get bitten by a snake that you think might be venomous, it is best to err on the side of caution and get medical attention immediately.
 When it comes to snake venom, every minute matters.